-Internal Family Systems (IFS) is an excellent way of working with ‘Inner Critic’ parts.
-These are parts which often feel like internal voices or judging parts.
-They tend to hurl verbal ‘missiles’ at us and say things like:-
+Internal Family Systems (IFS) is an excellent way of working with an ‘Inner Critic’.
+These is a part which often feels like an internal voice or a judging part.
+It tends to hurl verbal ‘missiles’ at us and says things like:-

 • ‘It’s no wonder your relationships always go pear-shaped.’
 ‘You’re ‘unloveable!’

 • ‘Some people are so fundamentally flawed that they can never get healing.’
-‘Maybe you’re one of them?’
+‘Maybe that’s you?’

-• ‘Here we go again!’
-‘This is bound to go wrong – just like it always has in the past!’
+• ‘Here we go again’ ‘This is bound to go wrong.
+Just like always!’

 The ‘Victim’ & the ‘Defender’

 Whenever there is an ‘Inner Critic’ part within the system there is always another, more hidden, part around: namely a vulnerable, little, fragile part which we could call the ‘Victim’.
-It is the victim of the ‘Inner Critic’s’ attacks, and, more often than not, it quietly bleeds, unseen, beneath its withering blows.
+Typically such a part feels things like: full of shame, incompetent, unworthy, unloveable etc. It is the victim of the ‘Inner Critic’s’ attacks, and, more often than not, it quietly bleeds, unseen, beneath its withering blows.